Starrysky422/Starrysky422.github.io/_posts/2023-09-01-two-dimensional-random-cluster-model.md

 ## Proof Overview
 The key objects in the proof are the *maximal dual circuits surrounding the origin*.
 The quantity we are interested in is the event that the origin is connected to the infinity point, or the boundary $\partial \Lambda(n)$ of a box.
 Taking complement of the event, there must exist a dual circuit $\Gamma$ that separates the origin from faraway points.
-Since there are many of these, we will focus on such circuits that are maximal in some sense, which will be denoted by *outer circuits*.
+Since there are many of these, we will focus on such circuits that are maximal in some sense, which will be referred as *outer circuits*.

 <p align="center">
 <embed src="/svg/two-dimensional-random-cluster-model/image05.svg" type="image/svg+xml" />